-All Oregonians’ help is needed to slow coronavirus and keep kids in school, Oregon officials say
+‘Do your part’ to keep kids in school, Oregon officials say

-PORTLAND, Ore. — As students return to Oregon classrooms for another school year, health officials warn that the threat of having to shut down schools and go back to distance learning is “real if we don’t all do our part” and slow the spread of the coronavirus.
+PORTLAND, Ore.
+(AP) — As students return to Oregon classrooms for another school year, health officials warn the threat of having to shut down schools and go back to distance learning is “real if we don’t all do our part” and slow the spread of COVID-19.

 Gov. Kate Brown, alongside state health and education officials, urged Oregonians on Tuesday to wear masks and get vaccinated as the highly transmissible delta variant continues to run rampant.